Visa & Passports

 It is the responsibility of all passengers to have a fully valid passport which is valid for 6 months after their return date.

 For further information contact the Passport Office on Tel: 0300 222 0000 or visit http://www.passport.gov.uk.
 We would strongly recommend visiting the Foreign and Commonwealth Office website.
-If you are travelling to a destination outside the EU Look at the World Travel Guide.
+If you are traveling to a destination outside the EU Look at the World Travel Guide.